4 Modern Money Tips (not taught in school)

 Dave is a computer programmer.

-He invests 50 hours of his time per week into his job.
+He works 50 hours per week at his job.

 But if Dave is laid off.

-And was investing part of the money he made every month.
+And was investing part of his money every month.

 His home and his investments would likely continue to grow in value as he searched for a new job.